cirosantilli/db/mysql.md

     COUNT(*)
     3

-###exists
+### EXISTS

 Takes a subquery and returns `TRUE` iff that subquery has at least one row, even if all its values are `NULL`.

     CREATE TABLE t(c0 INT);
     SELECT EXISTS( SELECT * FROM t );